cabforum/code-signing/docs/CSBR.md

 #### 6.2.7.4  Private key storage for Subscribers

-The requirements in BR Sections 5, 6.1 and 6.2 apply equally to Code Signing Certificates.
+The requirements in BR Section 6.2 apply equally to Code Signing Certificates.

 For Non-EV Code Signing Certificates, the CA MUST obtain a representation from the Subscriber that the Subscriber will use one of the following options to generate and protect their Code Signing Certificate private keys: